 - ISO 27001 to FedRAMP Control Mapping (Public)

 Esri completed a self-assessment for conformance with ISO/IEC 20243-1:2018 (O-TTPS) in April 2023.
 It is a set of guidelines, requirements, and recommendations that address specific threats to the integrity of hardware and Commercial Off-The-Shelf Software (COTS) products throughout the product life cycle.
 The ISO 20243 standard was subsequently updated in 2023, and instead of recertifying against the new version, in 2024, Esri incorporated the new NIST 800-53 Rev 5 Supply Chain requirements that address cyber supply chain concerns more holistically.
+Esri's ISO 27001 certification attests that Esri operates an Information Security Management System (ISMS) conforming to ISO 27001:2022 controls for preserving the confidentiality, integrity, and availability of in-scope platforms/services/apps used to process, transmit, and store customer assets and/or PII for the EU-based offerings.

 - ArcGIS Online ISO 20243:2018 (Self-Attestation)